CovertLab/wcEcoli/docs/create-pyenv.md

 ### On Sherlock

-1. Install Python 3 **in a shared pyenv for the team.**
+1. Install Python 3 **in a shared pyenv for the team** if it needs updating.

    See `$PI_HOME/installation_notes/python3.txt`.

-   If you need to update binary libraries like libressl, readline, or libffi, see their `installation_notes/*.txt` files.
+   If you need to update binary libraries like libressl, readline, or libffi, see their `$PI_HOME/installation_notes/*.txt` files.

-   These libraries and tools need "environment modules" to set environment variables like `CPPFLAGS`.
+   Each of these libraries and tools needs an _environment module_.
+We `module load` the module to make it accessible via environment variable paths like `CPPFLAGS`.
 See for example `$PI_HOME/modules/xz/5.2.5.lua`.

 ### Anywhere else